MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. Review your settings and select **Submit**, it may take a minute, then select **Done**.
 The search should appear on the list.
 If you don't immediately see it, select **Refresh**

 1. From the Searches window, select the search you just created, **Test Hold - Sales Search**.
 A window that opens with the Summary tab selected.
-Once the search is complete the status will indciate that the search is completed.
+Once the search is complete the status will indicate that the search is completed.
 You will see a Search statistics tab (if you don't see the Search statistics tab, the search may still be running and may take a few minutes to complete).
 Select the **Search statistics** tab and select the drop-down next to Search content.
 You can also view more information for the Condition report and Top locations.

 1. From the bottom of the page, select **Actions**.
 Note the available options, then select **Export results**.